 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This steampunk is a paperback edition that was published by Orbit on July 1, 2011 and has 374 pages.
+steampunk that was published by Orbit on July 1, 2011 and has 374 pages.

 Explore it on Goodreads or Amazon.